brunoht/bruno-henrique-chat-socket/readme.md

 ```

 ##### Commands
-Kick a client by username
+Kick a client by username (not implemented yet)
 ```
 !kick [username]
 ```

-Disconnect all clients
+Disconnect all clients (not implemented yet)
 ```
 !kick all
 ```